File Sharing on GL.iNet Routers¶

 2) Open Finder.
 You should be able to find your router under Shared.

-You have to use file manage app to access the contents of your external storage device.
+You have to use a file manage app to access the contents of your external storage device.
+Please try Documents, Owlfiles.

 If you are using Linux you are probably comfortable with connecting to servers, and how to do this can vary greatly from distribution to distribution and largely depends on your window manager/display environment.
 Most systems come with Gnome and it is the default on the very popular Ubuntu distribution, so we'll give an example using the Files tool (also called Nautilus).
 If you open the app you should have a "Connect to server" option, there you can enter either the